NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_aop_gee_viz_functions.md

 </figure>

 ## Function including Cloud-Masking and Weather QA Layers
-Next we can build upon this function to include some small pre-processing steps, such as selecting the `Weather_Quality_Indicator` band, plotting it, and masking the SDR data to include only the clear-weather (<10% cloud cover) data and add that masked dataset to the Map.
+Next we can build upon this function to include some small pre-processing steps, such as selecting the `Weather_Quality_Indicator` band, plotting it, and masking the reflectance data to include only the clear-weather (<10% cloud cover) data and add that masked dataset to the Map.

 ```javascript
 // Next we can build upon this function to add the Weather QA layer and